cemc-oper/reki/README.md

 ## Installation

-Clone or download the latest source code from GitHub and install using `pip`:
+Download the latest source code from GitHub and install using `pip`:

 ```bash
 pip install .
 ```

+`nwpc-data` uses ecCodes to decode GRIB files (which is needed by `cfgrib` and `eccodes-python`).
+Please install ecCodes through conda or other package source.

 ## Getting started